graphql-plus/graphql-plus.github.io/graphql-plus/index.md

 - No Generic types
 - No Dictionary / Map core type
 - No Input Union types
-- The introspection model is flawed with respect to Nullable and List type modifiers
+- The introspection model is flawed especially with respect to Nullable and List type modifiers.
+It's not possible for one query be guaranteed to return a Type's full definition.